-(see also https://www.charnwood.gov.uk/pages/applying for planning permission)
+(see also www.charnwood.gov.uk/applying_for_planning_permission)

 Applications should be submitted electronically to the Local Planning Authority.
 The most common way to apply is through the Planning Portal.
 The Planning Portal provides guidance and takes you step-by-step through the application process.
 You can also find a trade professional and buy planning maps through affiliates of the Planning Portal.
-The Planning Portal currently charges a fee for their service.
+The Planning Portal currently charges a small fee for their service.
 Planning Portal can be accessed using the following link: